 Watlow is a designer and manufacturer of industrial heaters, temperature sensors, and controllers.
 They hold over 450 patents and employ over 2,000 people working across the globe.

 This project took place in a 105,000 square foot facility with 300 employees, which manufactures temperature sensors, thermo couplers, and thermistors for the medical, food service, automotive, semiconductor, and aerospace industries.
 The sales for this facility were in the tens of millions with the goal to double sales.

 Batching constraint due to setup times on shared equipment

-We focused on transitioning the facility from a traditional “batch-and-queue” manufacturing system to one that could accommodate, in an agile manner, higher mix and smaller lot production based on actual demand from customers.
+We focused on transitioning the facility from a traditional batch-and-queue manufacturing system to one that could accommodate, in an agile manner, higher mix and smaller lot production based on true customer demand.
 We started by walking through the value stream to establish the current state of the operation and the management of that operation.
 It was clear that cycle times and stagnation of inventory were key to a number of issues faced by Watlow and its management.
 We identified the truly value-added steps and set to change the information flow to facilitate the smaller lot size production needed.
 In the end, we established ‘broken-line” manufacturing cells and rapid flow lines.